 The packaging systems are now being designed keeping environmental aspects in mind and there are eco-friendly packaging materials in the market that are recyclable and biodegradable.
 Packaging systems are designed keeping storage aspects also in mind and therefore we have zipper pack in the market, which is re-closable after opening up the pack.
 We also have composite containers with foil lining to keep the product fresh inside which can replace conventional tin containers in the market.

 Amorphous polyethylene teraphathalate (AMPET) has recently been added to the list of new packaging material, which is said to be better in terms of barrier properties as well, can withstand the sterilization temperature.
 This material has been developed by Faerch Plast, Denmark.
 Even for commodity packaging conventional jute is being replaced by plastic.
 Agronit bags have replaced jute bags for fruits and vegetables.
 Onions, potatoes are now sold in agronit bags.

-Products now are also introduced with edible packaging material.
-Traditionally, we have ice cream cone, which is edible.
-Polymerized starch and cellulose-based edible packaging material are also there in the market.
-Dry food including confectionery products or food in paste forms will suit these kind of packaging material as whole thing is edible including packaging material.
+Products now are also introduced with edible food packaging material.
+Traditionally, we have an ice cream cone, which is edible.
+Polymerized starch and cellulose-based edible food packaging material are also there in the market.
+Dry food including confectionery products or food in paste forms will suit this kind of packaging material as the whole thing is edible including packaging material.

 Decades ago processed food marketers had limited choice.
-Today there is wide choice to select from and that too comparable to anything available else where supported by the suitable packaging machines.
-One can have completely automated plant in food processing including primary and secondary packaging helping industry to meet global standards.
+Today there is wide choice to select from and that too comparable to anything available elsewhere supported by the suitable food packaging machines.
+One can have a completely automated plant in food processing including primary and secondary packaging helping the industry to meet global standards.